Using the points layer#

 Individual points can each have different border and face colors.
 You can initially set these colors by providing a list of colors to the border_color or face_color keyword arguments respectively.
 The colors of each of the points are available as lists under the layer.border_color and layer.face_color properties.
 Similar to the size and current_size properties, these properties are different from the layer.current_border_color and layer.current_face_color properties that will determine the color of the next point to be added or any currently selected points.

-Colormaps are a continuum of colors that are mapped to a continuous property value.
+Colormaps are a continuum of colors that are mapped to a continuous feature value.
 The available colormaps are listed below (colormaps are from vispy).
 For guidance on choosing colormaps, see the matplotlib colormap docs.

 list(napari.utils.colormaps.AVAILABLE_COLORMAPS)